apinf/api-guidelines/response-formats.md

 ## Error handling

 Similarily as an HTML error page shows a useful error message to a visitor, an API provides a useful error message in a known consumable format.
+API must not return an uncontrolled error response.

+> Note!
+However, the situation when an :id is missing from middle of the URL, is hard to catch.
+> E.g. in case
+> `POST /organizations/:id/managers/:managerId` is erroneously given in form
+> `POST /organizations//managers/:managerId`
+> When the Restivus is trying to analyse the path to endpoint, the missign `:id` causes   the parts in URL path to shift.
+Instead of `:id` the string 'managers' is tried to be analysed and instead the string 'managers' the `:managerId,` , which causes Restivus to lose the path.

 The response message in error case contains similar structure as response message in successful case, only the set of fields is different.

 The API returns always sensible HTTP status codes.
 In majority of API error cases following types are used: